The Junior Data Science Reality: You Are a SQL Janitor

 Use this quick framework before changing role, company, or specialization.

-• If your take-home is not compounding with experience, benchmark externally before accepting internal narratives.
+• If your take-home is not compounding with experience, benchmark externally — do not accept internal narratives.

-• If role expectations keep rising without title/pay movement, escalate with documented outcomes.
+• If role expectations rise without title or pay movement, escalate with documented outcomes.

-• If growth path is unclear beyond 6-9 months, run a switch-or-specialize decision cycle.
+• If your growth path is unclear beyond 6–9 months, run a switch-or-specialize decision cycle now.

 Common Mistakes Checklist